Facial structures for various notions of positivity and applications to the theory of entanglement: Faces for decomposable maps and partial transposes

 In the case of $m=n=2$, every decomposition pair has been characterized in \cite{byeon-kye}.
 Since every positive map in $\mathbb P_1[M_2,M_2]$ is decomposable, this gives us the complete facial structures of the cone $\mathbb P_1[M_2,M_2]$.
 We just list up all of them:

-Here, the second column denotes the dimensions of $D$ and $E$.
+Here, the second column denotes the dimensions of $D$ and $E$, and $x\nparallel z$ means that $x$ is not parallel to $z$.
 We note that every $2$-dimensional subspace of $M_{2\times 2}$ has a rank one matrix.
 It is either spanned by rank one matrices, or it has a unique rank one matrix up to scalar multiplications.
 The space

 is a typical example of the latter case.
 We remark that the faces of type I exhaust all maximal faces, and faces of type II (respectively VII) are the intersection of two (respectively three) maximal faces.
 The pairs